wizardamigos/wizardamigos.github.io/README.md

 # Wizard Amigos online JavaScript school
 [wizardamigos.com](http://wizardamigos.com/)

 Our program is **online** and for **free**.
 We also encourage local chapters to organise meetups, where learners can meet with other learners and more experience developers.
 Berlin chapter organises a meetup 2x a week (see [Coding Amigos] (http://www.meetup.com/codingamigos)).
-All the learners can also access a [support chat] (https://gitter.im/codingamigos/learners), integrated into the page and get 24/7 help.
+All the learners can also access a [support chat](https://gitter.im/codingamigos/learners), integrated into the page and get 24/7 help.

 [![](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/codingamigos/learners)